Zheng-Bote/header_docu_cpp/README.md

 _OpenSSL_

-OpenSSL (openssl-dev) is needed for creating SHA2-256Bit Hashes for strings and files.
+OpenSSL ((Library: OpenSSL 3.0.2 15 Mar 2022; Linux: openssl-dev) is needed for creating SHA2-256Bit Hashes for strings and files.

 ### Installation